 Practice Mock Exams:

 If you are taking online CFA course, you must know about mock exams.
 They provide weekly mock exams or monthly mock exams.
-If you practice mock exams, you will learn how to use the time during your exams.
+If you practise mock exams, you will learn how to use the time during your exams.

 Take Advice From Your Professors:

 You have to tell your professors that you will take CFA exams.
-They can provide help with your CFA studies and college class work.
+They can provide help with your CFA studies and college classwork.
 If you tell them, they can reduce your workload at college.

-Prioritize Your Health:
+Prioritise Your Health:

 A student should remember that their health comes first over other issues.
-You have to prioritize your health before anything else.
+You have to prioritise your health before anything else.
 You should follow a healthy diet and get enough sleep for CFA exams.

 CFA for Working Professionals